AdobeDocs/target.en/help/main/c-integrating-target-with-mac/cja4t/cja4t.md

 ## Considerations

-Consider the following before using the CJA4T integration:
+Consider the following information before using the CJA4T integration:

 * To use [!DNL Customer Journey Analytics] as the reporting source for [!DNL Target], both you and your company must have access to [!DNL Customer Journey Analytics] and to [!DNL Target].
 If you need access to either solution, contact your organization's administrator or your account representative.
 * To create [!DNL Target] activities with [!DNL Customer Journey Analytics] reporting, you must have either the "[!UICONTROL Approver]" or '[!UICONTROL Editor]" role in [!DNL Target].